oronymzy/tips/docs/qrMkdwn.md

     1. Markdown offers a more standardized way of creating footnotes than HTML.
     2. HTML renderings of footnotes will differ significantly between different implementations of Markdown.

-!!! note

-    **Footnotes usually include hyperlinks**, but because footnotes do not work within admonitions, the *Result* admonition contains raw Markdown formatted differently than in the example, with manually-added superscripts and ordered lists.

 ### inline-style footnote {: #ifootnote }
 This style of footnote creates a self-contained footnote beside the text it references.